mohsinkhadim59/Google-Cybersecurity/RoadMap/Daily-Notes/Day-2.md

 ## Cybersecurity Definitions

 - **Two NoteAble attacks**
-	 - Love Letter Malware: Emails &#8594 Attachments  &#8594 Scan &#8594 Addressbook Access for the Contacts &#8594 Send link to all &#8594  Install Program &#8594 Capture Credentials
+	 - Love Letter Malware: Emails ⇒ Attachments  ⇒ Scan ⇒ Addressbook Access for the Contacts ⇒ Send link to all ⇒  Install Program ⇒ Capture Credentials
-		 -Data breach of users is because of preference of  **Convenience over privacy**
+		 - Data breach of users is because of preference of  **Convenience over privacy**
 	 >[!Notes] **Phishing**
 		>   - Phishing is the use of digital communications to trick people into revealing sensitive data or deploying malicious software.
 	 - **EquiFax** attack data breach via Phishing stealing customer records including PII and SPII.